 If you’d like, you can make this recipe with cooked black beans or Instant Pot black beans rather than canned.
 I like to add a few crushed garlic cloves and a bay leaf while cooking the dried beans to amp up the flavor.
 About 4 ½ cups of cooked dried black beans equal 3 cans of beans.
 Be sure to reserve the cooking liquid!

-How to Make Refried Black Beans
+Let's Make Refried Black Beans Together!

 You'll find detailed instructions in the printable recipe card at the end of this post.
 For now here's a step-by-step overview, complete with photos!